worldiety/sfpc/README.md

 # sfpc
-sfpc is a simple floating point compressor for single numbers.
+sfpc is a lossy *simple floating point compressor* for individual float numbers.
-Actually it can not really compress floats in general, but it does well for small integers:
-* if the float fits into -128 and 120, it is just encoded as a single byte
+Especially when working with decimals in sql-based contexts, there are often values like 0.2 which cannot be represented in an accurate way using a float.
+Instead, the exact decimal, like 0.2 is represented as 0.200000000000000011102230246251565404236316680908203125.
+However, IEEE 754 float guarantees that un-presentable numbers are "printed" correctly.

+The conclusion is, that if we know, that a float represents such a decimal, we can compress it correctly and efficiently.
+Any additional precision is nothing but noise, which has been artificially introduced and can be removed safely.

+The algorithm works as follows:
+* there are 4 levels of accuracy: 10^
+* values between -128 and 126 without a fraction within the given decimal accuracy are encoded directly as is
+* any other values are encoded as a scaled signed integer in varint zigzag encoding
-* if the float has only a small rounding error, it is represented as varint or varuint.
-If the varint would exceed 8 byte, the original float64 is stored, which caps at 9 byte, instead of 10 (worst case varint) + 1 (our prefix).
+* if the float exceeds the range of the decimal encoding or the representation would exceed 8 bytes, the float is just stored.
-* if the float64 can be represented as a float32 within some rounding errors, the float32 is accepted (5 byte).
-* in any other case, the float64 format is kept (9 byte, worst case)